 Kevin Ryman, an R.P.D. officer from the Outbreak series, also attempted to join S.T.A.R.S. twice but failed each time, supposedly because of his 'happy-go-lucky nature'.

-During the mansion incident, due to the many B.O.W's littered within and also down to team leader Albert Wesker's betrayal, the S.T.A.R.S unit suffered incredible damages and was therefore disbanded afterwards.
+During the Mansion Incident, due to the many B.O.W's littered within, and also down to the actions of team leader Albert Wesker, the S.T.A.R.S. unit suffered incredible damages:

 Alpha Team Casualties